Does Diesel Go Bad and How Long Does It Last?

 • Clean drums between fillings: Before putting new diesel into a drum, clean it.
 Read how here.

-If you need larger amounts of diesel fuel, a tank can be a good solution.
+A tank can be a good solution if you need more diesel fuel.
 The great thing about tanks is that they should have a drain on the bottom.
 Since sludge, water and bacteria settle on the bottom of the tank, you can drain off these impurities.

 • House above ground tanks: Put a roof over the tank to keep water off of it.